-Linde was associate professor and professor of law at the University of Oregon in 1954 and 1959-76, and has been a visiting professor at U.C.Calif., U.C.L.A., Stanford, NYU, and U. Texas, and a Fulbright lecturer in Freiburg and Hamburg, as well as at Willamette University.
+Linde was associate professor and professor of law at the University of Oregon in 1954 and 1959-76, and has been a visiting professor at UC Berkeley, UCLA, Stanford, NYU, and University of Texas, and a Fulbright lecturer in Freiburg and Hamburg, as well as at Willamette University.
 His publications include a course book on legislative and administrative processes and nearly 100 articles, lectures and reviews.

 Linde served on the Oregon Supreme Court from 1977 to 1990.
 He was a member of Oregon’s Commission on Constitutional Revision in 1961-63 and of the Public Commission on the Oregon Legislature in 2006.
 He also served on the Oregon Law Commission from its inception in 1997 to 2009.
 Linde is a member of the Council of the American Law Institute and a fellow of the American Academy of Arts and Sciences.